Victor Aloysius Meyers

-Victor Aloysius Meyers (September 7, 1897 – May 28, 1991) was an American jazz bandleader and politician.
+Victor Aloysius Meyers (September 7, 1897 – May 28, 1991) was an American politician and jazz bandleader.
 He served for 20 years as the 11th Lieutenant Governor of Washington and an additional eight years as the tenth Secretary of State of Washington.
+He was the first Democratic Lieutenant Governor of Washington.

 Early life and education

 Born in Little Falls, Minnesota, Meyers was the fifteenth of 16 children.
 His mother was a pianist; his father Morrison County treasurer.
 Meyers became a multi-instrumental musician, with drums as his first instrument.
 His family moved to Oregon.
 In his teens, Meyers played drums professionally at a Seaside, Oregon hotel.